EndPointCorp/end-point-blog/2014/07/10/facebook-twitter-google-plus-sharing.html.md

 <meta content="<%= desc %>" property="og:description"/>
 ```

-Eventually it turned out that it wasn’t possible to use parameters for GPlus link unless you sign up for the API key and use one of the API methods.
+Eventually it turned out that it wasn’t possible to use parameters for G+ link unless you sign up for the API key and use one of the API methods.
 I wasn’t planning to obtain a key at that time, so I had to simply drop the custom logo and text for G+.

-Looks like both Facebook and Google Plus took steps to restrict the free usage of their share urls so more people would register their apps with them.
+Looks like both Facebook and Google+ took steps to restrict the free usage of their share urls so more people would register their apps with them.